Review of HS 11366 Operate a Drug House Law and Defenses

 Manufacturing Narcotics (Health and Safety Code 11379.6 HS) - may be charged if law enforcement observes signs that drugs are being manufactured at the site of the alleged drug house, e.g., a meth lab.

-Further, Health and Safety Code 11366.5(b) prohibits someone knowingly allowing a building, room, or space to be fortified in order to suppress law enforcement entry to further the sale of cocaine, heroin, or methamphetamine, and anyone who receives excessive profits for using the location.
+Further, Health and Safety Code 11366.5(b) prohibit someone knowingly allowing a building, room, or space to be fortified in order to suppress law enforcement entry to further the sale of cocaine, heroin, codeine, or methamphetamine, and anyone who receives excessive profits for using the location.

 A conviction under this statute carries a sentence of up to 4 years in prison.